International Federation of Sleddog Sports

-The International Federation of Sleddog Sports (IFSS, International Federation of Sleddog Sports) is the global governing/sanctioning body of sleddog sports (Sled dog racing).
+The International Federation of Sleddog Sports (IFSS) is a global governing/sanctioning body of sleddog sports.
 It represents 49 national sleddog sport federations and organizations that are overseen by the board and six continental directors.

-There are three sleddog sport categories that IFSS covers: Dryland, Skidogs, Sleds, what are run in 2 separate World championships on Snow and off Snow (dryland).
-IFSS also organizes IFSS/WSA Long Distance World Championships and is involved in many non-racing activities that promote the sport, its safety, animal wealthfare.
+The three sleddog sport categories that IFSS covers: dryland, skidogs, and sleds, which are competed in separate world championships on snow and off snow (dryland).
+IFSS also organizes the IFSS/WSA Long Distance World Championships and is involved in many non-racing activities that promote the sport, its safety, animal welfare.